slightlyoriented/kaazing-php-websocket-example/README.md

 * Get rate limited by the API shown with a tme out message
 * Forgetting to set the environment variable MASHAPE_KEY with your key so the API will work.
 * An API key error is shown as a 401 response on the PHP server output log
+* Using a forked process model is a very heavy implementaton for a server but it is realistclly the only way to do this simply in PHP
+* A better model would be to use non-blocking IO and an array to manage connection in one process but for the purposes of an example, that would be too complex
+* If there is demand, let support at kaazing.com know and we will post an example